wp-plugins/dynamic-headers/readme.txt

 == Screenshots ==

-1. Add New
+1. Add new media to be used as a dynamic header.
-2. Settings Page
+2. Settings page for the plugin.
+3. The Dynamic Header box on the post/page editing page.